phylosopher07/phylosopher07.github.io/_posts/2023-02-04-dfs-and-bfs.md

 ## BFS
-**Breadth-first search(BFS)** is an another algorithm for graph searching.
+**Breadth-first search(BFS)** is another algorithm for graph searching.
 It starts at the root and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.
-Extra memory, usually a queue, is needed to keep track of the child nodes that were encountered but not yet explored.
+Extra memory, usually a queue, is needed to track the child nodes encountered but not yet explored.

 ### Explanation
 ```mermaid